Make Your Dog a Superstar!

 Anyone can put their dog forward for work.
 We receive a constant stream of enquiries for dogs from photographers, and TV and film producers looking for animals to use in various assignments.
 Your pet can expect to earn anywhere between £30-90/hour depending on the nature of the job.

-There are no upfront costs with Dogs On Camera Superstars, unlike some other agencies.
 Once you’re signed up you can build your dog’s profile including all details about your pet along with photos and a video.

 Our books are always open and we are constantly looking for all types of dog.
 Please ensure you have read and agree with our terms and conditions before signing up.